Estimating the selection efficiency: Introduction

-Being a probability, the efficiency cannot be directly measured.
-Instead, we must estimate it with the available data: we can only count events, i.e.\ measure \emph{relative frequencies}, that are rational numbers.
-By virtue of the weak law of large numbers (or Bernoulli's theorem), the relative frequency will converge in probability to the true efficiency in the limit of an infinite number of measurements.
-Convergence in probability implies that ``unusual'' outcomes become less and less likely as the sequence $\{X_n\}$ of random variables progresses, and is formally expressed by saying that, for any small positive number $\epsilon>0$, the probability that the distance between $X_n$ and the true value $X$ exceeds $\epsilon$ tends to zero: \( \lim_{n\to\infty} P(|X_n-X| \ge \epsilon) = 0 \; . \)
+Our model can be considered a (possibly infinite) sequence $r_1, r_2, \ldots \in \{0,1\}$ of Bernoulli's random variables which either posses or not a given property.
+The selection process consists in discarding those ``events'' which do not have that property, and the selection efficiency corresponds to the long run relative frequency $k/n$ where $k = \sum_{i=1}^{n} r_n$ is the total number of surviving events out of the initial $n$ events.
+This is the result of the Bernoulli's theorem, also known as the ``weak law of large numbers'': the relative frequency will converge in probability to the true efficiency in the limit of an infinite number $n$ of measurements.\footnote{Convergence in probability means that ``unusual'' outcomes become less and less likely as the sequence $\{r_n\}$ of random variables progresses, and it is weaker than mathematical convergence, for which there exist some $n_0$ such that it never happens that, for $n>n_0$, the maximum allowed distance from the limit is exceeded.}